 Elsewhere, the free trial seems to be alive and well.
 As of late November 2020, Disney-owned Hulu offers a month, Amazon Prime Video 30 days, and Peacock 7 days, while Apple offers year-long free access of Apple TV+ with a new product (though technically that makes it hardly free) and even extended that offer for many subscribers by two months.

-These are strange times, however, and once business gets back onto a normal footing though 2021 and into 2022, it’s hard to see the picture remaining the same.
+These are strange times, however, and once business gets back onto a normal footing through 2021 and into 2022, it’s hard to see the picture remaining the same.
 Perhaps what will emerge is a more nuanced and progressive take on the free trial.

 Roku, for example, tends to maintain a standard 7-day free period that it flexes to 30-days for special promotions such as the Home Together one it did at the start of this year’s lockdown periods in March.

-“The idea is that it’s special,” commented Jon Goodstadt, Roku’s director for ad sales, media and entertainment at FierceVideo’s Stream TV Show.
+“The idea is that it’s special,” commented Jon Goodstadt, Roku’s director for ad sales, media, and entertainment at FierceVideo’s Stream TV Show.
 “You don’t want to train the users into thinking that if they just wait three more months, they’ll get a free 30-day trial.”

 Topicality is also a decent strategy, implementing promotions around seasonal events or landmark content, or just creating your own.
 Netflix in India, where it is aggressively trying to grow its user-base with a mobile-first strategy, for example, is hosting a completely free access event it has called StreamFest over two days in December.

 So, what can we conclude?
 Probably that huge media organisations such as Netflix and Disney+ can bend the rules to their own advantage and can quite happily still onboard subscribers without OTT free trials.
 What’s more though, they are investigating some interesting new ways to onboard new customers and continue to grow the business.
-Providing exclusive access to Triple-A title such as Hamilton as Disney does to entice new viewers is not something that too many other companies can do, but some of the Netflix strategies are perhaps more achievable and are likely to be increasingly mirrored across the industry in the coming year.
-The notion of flexing free access periods and tying them in with distinct marketing campaigns seems to be a potentially successful tactic many local and regional providers.
+Providing exclusive access to Triple-A titles such as Hamilton as Disney does to entice new viewers is not something that too many other companies can do, but some of the Netflix strategies are perhaps more achievable and are likely to be increasingly mirrored across the industry in the coming year.
+The notion of flexing free access periods and tying them in with distinct marketing campaigns seems to be a potentially successful tactic for many local and regional providers.

-Perhaps the key takeaway though for operators is the importance of paying attention to what happens during any and every time they have in front of consumers.
+Perhaps the key takeaway though for operators is the importance of paying attention to what happens any and every time they have in front of consumers.
 The best metaphor for all this is perhaps that a free trial is like a date; you have a limited window in which to prove yourself worthy of another meeting and you don’t want to blow the opportunity by heading somewhere cheap, being distracted all night, and then arguing about the bill.

-Whether 7 days or 70, make your new subscribers feel wanted, use analytics to work to understand what they are looking for, build relationships, show that you can listen, and treat them as valued individuals who you hope will introduce you to their friends.
+Whether 7 days or 70, make your new subscribers feel wanted, use analytics to work to understand what they are looking for, build relationships, show that you can listen, and treat them as valued individuals whom you hope will introduce you to their friends.

-After all attracting new subscribers is only the first stage in the process.
+After all, attracting new subscribers is only the first stage in the process.
 Keeping them is the long-term goal.